Using Thermal Drones for Wildlife Surveys

 Real-time Data Transmission: Fieldworkers can analyse image data as they’re transmitted, gaining immediate knowledge of animal behaviour and populations and allowing immediate decision-making required when tracking herds or lone animals.
 Many drone cameras are able to record high resolution video during transmission, even in thermal mode, so you can review images later.

 Autonomous Flight: Rather than concentrating on controlling the drone, researchers can set the flight path of the drone along their transect.
-The Evo Max 4T is equipped with obstacle detection and radar, minimising crashes in the proper operating conditions.
+Drones are equipped with obstacle detection and radar, minimising crashes in the proper operating conditions.
 The drone will fly autonomously, so the researcher can focus on counting and recording the animals on screen.

 Reduced Disturbance: Traditional monitoring methods, such as ground surveys, can struggle to gain accurate observations without some level of disturbance.
 Drones, on the other hand, can capture data from a safe distance without causing stress to animals.
 Choosing a drone with a good optical zoom to get the best images.